Stream obstruction removal guidelines

-Wicked winds roared through the state at up to 65 mph on the week between Christmas and New Year’s Day, leaving tree debris across the landscape.
-When landowners walk their streambank properties this spring, they may find a few of these holiday gifts obstructing the flow.
+When landowners walk around their streambank properties, they may sometimes find a few surprise items obstructing the flow.
 Stream obstructions occur routinely in nature and can be beneficial.
-Stream obstructions can also affect public infrastructure, individual properties, fish and wildlife, crops and livestock, and recreation.
+Stream obstructions can also affect public infrastructure, individual properties, fish, wildlife, crops, livestock, and recreation.
 Each stream obstruction is unique and should be evaluated independently.

 The Vermillion River Watershed Joint Powers Organization (VRWJPO), in consultation with its Technical Advisory Group (TAG), has prepared guidelines to assist landowners and public officials to know when a stream obstruction should be removed.
 “FAQ: Stream Obstructions” provides general advice about how to evaluate a stream obstruction, when a Minnesota Department of Natural Resources Public Waters Work Permit is needed, what best management practices are recommended to prevent or remove obstructions, and who to consult on the occasional beaver-versus-landowner conflict.
 The FAQ includes references from other states, the U.S. Army Corps of Engineers, and the American Fisheries Society.